Fishing - The Royal Coachman Dry Fly is a Classic Trout Fly

 The Royal Coachman Dry Fly in Modern Fly Fishing

 The Royal Coachman Dry Fly remains relevant because modern fly fishing has not made classic attractor patterns obsolete.
-If anything, increased fishing pressure has made dependable generalist flies more valuable in some settings.
-Trout often see a constant parade of imitation patterns.
-A fly that looks lively, stands out appropriately, and lands well can still earn strikes.
+If anything, the rise of heavily pressured water has made dependable, time-tested flies more valuable in some settings.

 Essential Concepts

-- Works on many waters and light conditions
+• It can perform on many waters and in many light conditions.

 Frequently Asked Questions